 Do your ventures have a common theme?

 Complexity fascinates me, as does the reduction of complexity.
 All my projects are of high complexity, even the most simple looking ones.
 For example, distance24, which essentially is a geo‑commerce mashup using elaborate strategies to serve requests with high performance.
-Detailed optimization and broad internationalization made it a profitable project, attracting more than a million viewers each month.
+Detailed optimization and broad internationalization made it a profitable project, attracting several million viewers each month.

 Wouldn’t it be reasonable to just focus on a single project?